Nosto/nosto-woocommerce/readme.txt

 	* This action should be called at the end of every page in the shop
 	* You need to add `<?php do_action('wcnt_after_main_content'); ?>` in your themes footer template, inside the main content section

-Once you have activated the plugin and added the necessary actions, you need to configure the plugin.
-The plugins configuration page can be found under the "Settings->Store" section, in the tab called "Nosto Tagging".

-The configuration page consists of three settings:

-* Server address
-	* This is the server address for the Nosto marketing automation service
-	* It will have the default value of "connect.nosto.com" and you do not need to change this
-* Account name
-	* This is your Nosto marketing automation service account name that you got when registering for the service
-* Use default Nosto elements
-	* This setting controls if the plugin should create and output the default Nosto elements for showing the product recommendations
-	* You can disable the defaults if you want to use your own elements in your theme

-All of the above settings are needed for the plugin to work.

 The "Nosto Tagging" widget added by the plugin for showing Nosto elements in the shops sidebars, needs to be configured if you wish to use it.
 The widget can be found under the "Appearance->Widgets" section and it works like any other